North by North Quahog: Plot

 On the way to their vacation spot, Lois falls asleep.
 Unfortunately, Peter doesn't pay attention to the road, deciding instead to read a comic book while driving, and crashes the car into a tree.
 They are forced to spend their entire honeymoon money on car repairs and are about to return home when Peter discovers that actor/director Mel Gibson has a private suite at a luxurious hotel nearby, "which he barely uses".
 He and Lois then go to the hotel, where Peter poses as Gibson to gain access to his room.
 When Lois yells out Gibson's name during intercourse, Peter, again, decides to return home.
-As the two are about to leave, Peter accidentally stumbles upon Gibson's private screening room and discovers a sequel to The Passion of the Christ entitled The Passion of the Christ 2: Crucify This.
-To spare the world from "another two hours of Mel Gibson Jesus mumbo-jumbo," Peter steals the film.
+As the two are about to leave, Peter accidentally stumbles upon Gibson's private screening room and discovers a sequel to The Passion of the Christ entitled The Passion of the Christ 2: Crucify This, which depicts Jesus as a crime fighting vigilante in a modern setting.
+To spare the world from more “Jesus mumbo jumbo”, Peter steals the film.
 However, when they leave the hotel, they are noticed by two priests, Gibson's associates, who were there to collect the film.

 Pursued by the priests in a car chase that leads them through a shopping mall, Lois and Peter escape from the priests and drive to a cornfield where Peter buries the film.
 While he is doing so, the priests fly down in a crop-duster and kidnap Lois.
 Peter is then given a message telling him that if he does not return the film to Gibson at his estate on top of Mount Rushmore, his wife will be killed.
 Peter arrives at the house and gives Gibson a film can.
 As Peter and Lois are about to leave, Gibson discovers that the film has been replaced with dog feces, leading to a chase on the face of the mountain.
 While being chased, Lois slips but hangs on to George Washington's lips.
-Peter grabs her and, while being held at gunpoint, he tells Gibson that the film "is in President Rushmore's mouth" and points to the other side of the monument.
+Peter grabs her and, while being held at gunpoint, he jokes a location about the film and points to the other side of the monument.
 Gibson follows Peter's direction and falls off the edge (Peter claims that Christians don't believe in gravity) as Peter pulls Lois to safety.
 Upon climbing back to the top of the mountain, the two have sexual intercourse there, improving their marriage.